GriefMoDz/scrollable-autocomplete/README.md

 # scrollable-autocomplete
-A Powercord plug-in that adds a nifty-looking scrollbar to the emoji and Powercord command autocomplete.
+A Powercord plug-in that adds a nifty-looking scrollbar to the emoji autocomplete and also keyboard scrolling to Powercord commands.